borncamp/citydata/README.md

     only ran on data for city of buffalo.
 Ran on the realproperty.json dataset.

+citysalerecords.rb
+    Goes through mongodb collection and uses addresses to find sale records on the city of buffalo's property information dataset.
+    Ran on the realproperty.json dataset.

 realproperty.json.zip - A zipped copy of the real property db scraped using allrealprop.rb in JSON format

 realproperty.csv - A copy of the real property db scraped using allrealprop.rb in csv format

 realproperty.csv.zip - A zipped copy of the real property db scraped using allrealprop.rb in csv format

+citysales.json - A copy of the city of buffalo's sale history (Records seem to have a cutoff period in early 90's)

+citysales.csv - A copy of citysales.json in csv format

+citysalesshort.csv - A copy of citysales.csv with fields for sbl,location,saletype,saledate,saleprice